 Perhaps unsurprisingly, hemp and cannabis have long been used in religious ceremonies.
 Psychoactive cannabis has been used in many ceremonies over the centuries, as religious shamans claim that the intoxicating effects bring them closer to spiritual entities.

 Hemp, too, has had its time in the religious spotlight.
 For example, ‘bhang’ is an edible concoction created in India by mixing cannabis flowers and leaves with yogurt, water, spices, and milk.
 Bhang was used during many social and religious occasions, often as a way to ward off evil spirits during festivities and wedding ceremonies.

 The Tantric religion in 7th Century Tibet also used hemp.
 The first Taoist monastery was known to use lots of cannabis.
 Furthermore, a hemp goddess named Ma Gu is still worshipped in China.

 It is clear that hemp was important to many civilizations of the past.
 This versatile plant could be used for a multitude of uses, and humans have been finding ways to utilize it for centuries.

-It was unfortunate that hemp was banned during the 20th century.
-It’s classification alongside marijuana has meant that our use of hemp has drastically declined.
+It was unfortunate to have hemp banned during the 20th Century.
+Its classification alongside marijuana has meant that our use of hemp has drastically declined.
 Thankfully, this is now being changed partially due to the 2018 Hemp Farming Act - which now allows farmers across the country to grow hemp.